okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-plan-embedded-upgrades/main/index.md

 ## Upgrade from using the Okta Authentication APIs

 With some solutions, there are more architectural evaluations from Architects/Engineering Leadership/Product teams that need to be made, planned, and executed to address technical debt or, in the case of API-based implementations, move away from a less supported implementation.
-More detailed information is coming soon on moving away from using classic Authentication APIs to using the appropriate SDK.
+More detailed information is coming soon on moving away from using Classic Engine Authentication APIs to using the appropriate SDK.

 <!-- [move away from using Classic Authentication APIs to using the appropriate SDK](/docs/guides/). -->